About the Erasmus+ Programme for Student Mobility for Studies

 Language requirements and support during the mobility

 In late 2015, VUM started implementing a new Internationalization strategy.
 The strategy envisages the introduction of new activities related to English language teaching and training.
 VUM stimulates the intensive English language teaching with the aim of improving its students’ global competencies.
-All full-time students willing to participate in mobility as well as all present Erasmus+ incoming students at VUM can enroll in English language courses offered during the academic year Monday to Friday at 3:30 pm and taught by VUM faculty.
+All full-time students willing to participate in mobility as well as all present Erasmus+ incoming students at VUM can enrol in English language courses offered during the academic year Monday to Friday at 3:30 pm and taught by VUM faculty.
 Attendance is free of charge for all VUM students (full-time and Erasmus+ students).